In the final instalment of Caravanners vs. Truckies part three on RVDaily, we look at doing the right thing, and how to be truck friendly!

 Poor driver behaviour is not restricted to any one particular group.
 It transcends drivers of all types of vehicles.
 It’s about time we all came to terms with this fact and started to look at our own faults before pointing the finger at others.

-So that’s us for caravanners vs. truckies part three, we hope you’ve learned a thing or two about a thing or two, done away with the social media rubbishing of each side, and can take some of this to heart, and do the right thing for both sides of this, and sharing our roads!
+So that’s us for caravanners vs. truckies part three, we hope you’ve learned a thing or two, done away with the social media rubbishing of each side, and can take some of this to heart, and do the right thing for both sides of this, and sharing our roads!

 We acknowledge the support of Trucking Nation (https://www.truckingnation.com.au/) and Share the Road (www.sharethreroad.net.au) and their continued efforts to improve the awareness of truck driver’s responsibilities and harmony between all road users.
 These videos have been used with permission and you can find lots more at the website address.